hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Analytics/README.md

 * You can click to *Toggle Stacked Charts* and view these multi-measure graphs in a more accessible stacked format:

   ![](img/Analytics/26.png)

+## Customizing Analytics Reporting

+If you have any special needs for analytics reporting, you can build custom screens for querying the NoSQL database through the [Manage](/Documentation/Manage/README.md) section of the portal.
+From here, you can build ad hoc queries for analysis against raw request and response data.